Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 select aws_autopilot_describe_endpoint('cc-fraud-prediction-dev');
 ```

-To restart the endpoint call the function aws_autopilot_create_endpoint() which takes 3 parameters.
+To restart the endpoint call the function aws_autopilot_create_endpoint(), which takes 3 parameters.

 - Endpoint Name: By default, the function aws_autopilot_create_endpoint() creates an endpoint with the same name as the model name.
 But you can use any name you like, for instance to create a different endpoint for a different purpose, like development or production.
 - Endpoint configuration name: By default, the function aws_autopilot_create_endpoint() creates an endpoint configuration named "model_name"-m5–4xl-2.
 This name follows a naming convention like "model name"-"instance type"-"number of instances".
 This means that the default endpoint is made up of two m5.4xlarge EC2 instances.